TURROKS/CVE_Prioritizer/README.md

 efforts.

-For the sake of discussion, consider the diagram below, which has been annotated to generally illustrate vulnerability priortitization.
+For the sake of discussion, consider the diagram below, which has been annotated to generally illustrate vulnerability prioritization.

 ![epss-v-cvss-5-16-thresh_sized.png](misc/epss-v-cvss-5-16-thresh_sized.png)

-- Vulnerabilities in the **bottom left** represent those that have both a lower probability of being exploited, and would incur a lower severity impact to the information system, and can therefore be **deprioritized**.
+- Vulnerabilities in the **bottom left** represent those that have both a lower probability of being exploited, and would incur a lower severity impact to the information system, and can therefore be **de-prioritized**.
 - Vulnerabilities in the **upper left** quadrant may be more likely to be exploited, but, on their own, would not critically impact the information system.
 (Further research, however, should be conducted in order to better understand how these sorts of vulnerabilities may be used in a chained attack.)